John Kear: Later career

-He left Wigan for the first team coach role at Hull, working with Shaun McRae.
-He stepped up to first team coach at Hull in 2005 when predecessor Shaun McRae left to take charge of South Sydney Rabbitohs.
+He left Wigan for the first team coach role at Hull F.C., working with Shaun McRae.
+He stepped up to first team coach at Hull in 2005 when predecessor McRae left to take charge of South Sydney Rabbitohs.
 He led the club to victory over Leeds, by a 25–24 scoreline in the 2005 Challenge Cup in his first season.
 However, in April 2006 he was sacked by Hull.

 He took charge of Wakefield Trinity in July 2006 where he steered the team clear of relegation with four wins from the last six matches of the season, culminating in the great escape and condemning Castleford to relegation to National League One.

-In 2007 he fielded a predominantly untried squad and led Trinity to 8th position in the Super League, their second highest Super League finish.
+In 2007, he fielded a predominantly untried squad and led Trinity to 8th position in the Super League, their second-highest Super League finish.

-In 2009 Kear led Wakefield Trinity to 5th position, their highest ever Super League finish.
+In 2009, Kear led Wakefield Trinity to 5th position, their highest ever Super League finish.
 The team were knocked out of the first round of the play-offs by Catalans Dragons.

 In 2011 Kear left Wakefield Trinity to become head coach of Batley.

 Bradford Bulls

-Following the 2017 World Cup, Kear signed a 3 year deal to coach RFL League 1 side Bradford Bulls following their relegation from the RFL Championship.
-During his first season he missed out on automatic promotion as York City Knights finished top of the table, however he guided the Bulls to a 27-8 victory against Workington Town in the 2018 League 1 playoff final ensuring promotion to the Championship for the 2019 season.
+Following the 2017 World Cup, Kear signed a 3-year deal to coach RFL League 1 side Bradford Bulls following their relegation from the RFL Championship.
+During his first season he missed out on automatic promotion as York City Knights finished top of the table, however he guided the Bulls to a 27–8 victory against Workington Town in the 2018 League 1 playoff final, ensuring promotion to the Championship for the 2019 season.

 During the 2019 pre-season Kear coached the side to win the revived Yorkshire Cup beating Halifax R.L.F.C.
 (26-16) and Dewsbury Rams (20-18) to progress to the final where the Bulls beat Batley Bulldogs (14-12) in front of a crowd of 2,278.
-John Kear's reputation as a 'giant killer' in the Challenge Cup was once again shown as the Bulls defeated arch rivals and Super League side Leeds Rhinos 24-22 in front of a 10,258 home crowd, however the Bulls were knocked out in the quarter finals by Halifax.
+John Kear's reputation as a 'giant killer' in the Challenge Cup was once again shown as the Bulls defeated arch rivals and Super League side Leeds Rhinos 24–22 in front of a 10,258 home crowd, however the Bulls were knocked out in the quarter-finals by Halifax.
 Despite the Challenge Cup run, in the league Kear could only manage to get the Bulls to 6th place in the table, narrowly missing out on the playoffs.

-At the start of the 2020 season, Kear nearly pulled off another Challenge Cup upset against Super League opposition Wakefield Trinity, however the Bulls just narrowly lost the match 14-17.
+At the start of the 2020 season, Kear nearly pulled off another Challenge Cup upset against Super League opposition Wakefield Trinity, however the Bulls just narrowly lost the match 14–17.
 The 2020 season was suspended indefinitely after four league games due to the COVID-19 pandemic in the United Kingdom.
-Following this, Kear signed a 2 year extension to his contract keeping him at the Bulls until the end of the 2022 season.
+Following this, Kear signed a 2-year extension to his contract, keeping him at the Bulls until the end of the 2022 season.
+Kear left Bradford in April 2022 by mutual consent.